mattcroat/joy-of-code/posts/sveltekit-project-structure/sveltekit-project-structure.md

 If you're newer to development you might be hearing for the first time about some of these things but you can ignore most of them.

 I hope this gave you a better understanding of these configuration files in general because you're going to see them in every JavaScript project but now you're a certified SvelteKit connoisseur.

+[In the next part](https://joyofcode.xyz/sveltekit-routing) you're going to learn everything about SvelteKit routing including how to create pages, layouts and nested routes.